Shahid-Mo/Shahid-Mo.github.io/content/posts/Decoding-From-Language-Models.md

 </p>
 </div>

-## Some other sampling methods
+## Some other sampling methods (edit)

-So all the decoding methods we discussed so far are standard decoding methods, just like any other area of NLP, this is an acitvely researched field.
+So all the decoding methods we discussed so far are standard decoding methods.
+But, just like any other area of NLP, this is an acitvely researched field.
 Next i am going to present some more advanced decoding methods that have popped up over the past few years that i think are relly and are being used to import the decoding enven more.
 Cool and the second one is the one people suspect is used by Open AI for faster inference on their massive models like GPT4.

 ### Contrastive Decoding

 The idea is to incorporate additional information during the decoding process of language models by utilizing another another model.
 If you've experimented with relatively small language models like GPT-2 small, you may have noticed that they often degenerate into repeating the same sequence or provide incorrect outputs when asked factual questions.
 These issues are less prevalent in larger models trained on more extensive data.

 The question arises: can we use the shortcomings of the smaller model to enhance the performance of the larger model?
 The approach is based on the intuition that if the smaller model assigns a low probability to a certain answer while the larger model assigns a high probability, it's likely because the larger model has learned something the smaller model hasn't.
-Therefore, we modify the probability distribution from the larger model to favor outputs that it considers highly likely and the weaker model considers unlikely.
+Therefore, we modify the probability distribution of the larger model to favor outputs that it considers highly likely and the weaker model considers unlikely.

 <div style="text-align: center;">
   <img src="/images/Decoding/contrastive.png" alt="TF32 Explained" style="display: block; margin: 0 auto;">